-Trump Backs Down, But Will He Make A Deal?
+Trump Blinked.
+Could A Shutdown Deal Be Next?

 Undoubtedly, the polls are on Democrats' side right now, but they also have to be wary of going too far.
 While more people in the CBS poll said they think Trump should compromise, a majority also believes Democrats should accept a budget with at least some wall funding.

 It is a sign that "no" will probably not be an acceptable answer for long.
-Democrats knew that after Trump made his speech and proposal Saturday — and now are prepared to make their counter offer.
+Democrats knew that after Trump made his speech and proposal Saturday — and now are prepared to make their counteroffer.

 As the political pressure grows, it seems there could be, for the first time since this longest partial shutdown in U.S. history began in December, a light at the end of the tunnel.